tlhakhan/virtualmachine-builder/README.md

 ESX Build Network | The ESXi port group on which to place the vmnic of the virtual machine.
 ESX Build Username | An ESXi user that can build virtual machines on the ESXi host.
 ESX Build Password | The password for the given ESX Build Username.
+VM Guest Password | The password used to SSH into the built virtual machine.

 ## Building a virtual machine
-Use the `build.sh` script to start creating a virtual machine.
+Use the `build.sh` script create a virtual machine.

 ### Usage of build.sh script
-The `build.sh` script expects two arguments; the path to the template file and the name of the new virtual machine.
+The `build.sh` script expects two arguments; the path to the packer template file and the hostname of the new virtual machine.
 The templates are located in the `templates` folder.

 ```
 root@dev-1:~/hub/packer-esxi# ./build.sh
 Usage: ./build.sh [ vm template file ] [ vm name ]